Thursday, May 31, 2018

 Knauer bundled up the infant and rushed back home.
 In sentimental Victorian prose, the newspaper reported that his wife, "with the feelings of a mother and those of humanity, dressed, provided and cared for it."
 The Knauers found "a lady who was not blest with an offspring" who willingly took in the baby.

-The orphaned Katen was taken in by her maternal grandparents, the Tufts, who lived nearby at No. 35 Morton Street.
+The orphaned Katen was taken in by her maternal grandparents, the Tufts, who lived nearby at 35 Morton Street.
 Three months later, on October 4, the little girl died there.

-Hetty Hendricks Gomez had died on January 9, that year.
+Hetty Hendricks Gomez had died on January 9 that year.
 The following year Aaron L. Gomez died, and their son, Dr. Horatio Gomez, took over the management of the extended properties.

-By the early 1870's a family named Rice was living in the Bedford Street house.
-On May 20, 1873 an advertisement appeared in The New York Herald looking for "A girl about 16 years old, to take care of a child and make herself useful in a small family."
+By the early 1870's, a family named Rice was living in the Bedford Street house.
+On May 20, 1873, an advertisement appeared in The New York Herald looking for "A girl about 16 years old, to take care of a child and make herself useful in a small family."

 Katharine Rice would be the victim of a terrifying incident two years later.
-The 17-year old was sitting in the parlor at the open window on the morning of September 9, 1875 with two friends.
+The 17-year-old was sitting in the parlor at the open window on the morning of September 9, 1875 with two friends.
 A peach vendor drove his wagon in front of the house and, seeing the girls, asked if they wanted to buy fruit.

 Katharine agreed and headed to the front door.
-The New-York Tribune reported "When she went into the hallway to meet him he attempted to commit an atrocious assault upon her, but her screams called her companions, whereupon the ruffian fled."
+The New-York Tribune reported, "When she went into the hallway to meet him he attempted to commit an atrocious assault upon her, but her screams called her companions, whereupon the ruffian fled."
 Although the attacker managed to get away, the quick-witted girls had made note of his wagon number and reported it to police.

-In 1892 Horatio Gomez was 70 years old and had retired from his medical practice.
+In 1892, Horatio Gomez was 70 years old and had retired from his medical practice.
 His siblings had become impatient with his kindness which, at least in their estimations, outweighed his business shrewdness.
 Dr. Gomez had never rendered an accounting of the income and expenses since he took over the administration of the properties in 1866.

 Now Horatio's brother, Edwin, "demands an accounting and accuses the Doctor of having wasted the property of the reversionaries by leasing some of it for long terms at ridiculously low rentals."
 Edwin claimed that the rents being charged had not been raised since 1872.

-On April 10 The Sun explained that the real estate inherited by their mother, "was to remain intact and the children to receive each a sixth of the income from it until all were dead."
+On April 10, The Sun explained that the real estate inherited by their mother, "was to remain intact and the children to receive each a sixth of the income from it until all were dead."
 The value the newspaper put on the lots, which were primarily on Bedford Street, Bank Street and Greenwich Avenue, would be more than $5.5 million today.

-In February 1910 the family sold the first of the old Hendrick properties, the entire block front of Greenwich Avenue between Bank and 12th Streets.
+In February 1910, the family sold the first of the old Hendrick properties, the entire block front of Greenwich Avenue between Bank and 12th Streets.
 In reporting on the sale, The New York Times recapped the long history of the Hendricks and Gomez ownership, and mentioned the Commerce-Barrow Street neighborhood specifically.
 "Most of the houses there retain the old-fashioned characteristics of half a century or more ago, and are interesting survivals of Greenwich Village's more aristocratic residential days."

 Bedford Street was widened in 1930, requiring the removal of the old porch with its antique ironwork.
 The doorway, while preserved, was closed off and the entrance created by Savigano in the rear courtyard became the main access.